soupledev/bookmark-everywhere/README.md

 Should be fast ✅
 Trigger extension grid with a shortcut like safari ✅ Shortcut centric: arrow to navigate ✅
-Welcome page to show shortcut link to GitHub for ideas, star, ✅ Popup to point to the option page, GitHub, contact by email ✅ Prompt for rating ✅
+Welcome page to show shortcut link to GitHub for ideas, feedbacks ✅ Popup to point to the option page, GitHub, contact by email ✅ Use icon.souple.dev for higher resolution favicons, fall back to chrome favicons API ✅
-Set up sentry ✅
-Use logo.dev for higher resolution favicons, fall back to chrome favicons API ✅

 ## Future